 Unchanged since 2014, very competitive on the track and a price tag that means it is desirable compared to other brands.
 Many of the KX85’s have done well at competitions such as the Loretta Lynn Amateurs.
 With a close-ratio six-speed box, it is a great choice for new riders to further develop clutch skills.

 |Wet Weight||165.3lbs / 75kg|

-Similar to the KX85, the KX100 model has been around and much unchanged since 2014.
+Similar to the KX85, the KX1112 model has been around, however the capacity has been increased to 112cc (previous model was the KX100) and some other minor modifications to keep up with the competition.
 Able to enter Supermini competitions, this dirt bike ships with a large bore, fully adjustable suspension, and a big 19″ front wheel with smaller 16″ rear wheel.
 Ergofit® six-position adjustable handlebars mean it can grow with the rider.

 |Wet Weight||170lbs / 77kg|

 |Approx Price||$5399 USD|

 Aimed at young riders between 8-12 years old, the KTM 65SX has WP XACT front suspension with the latest AER air technology.
 Cool graphics, aluminum rims, this bike is race-ready with world-class KTM craftsmanship and build quality.
 Young racers will be safe and happy on this orange ripper.

 The KTM 85SX continues to be a dominant force in youth riding competitions.
 At the Loretta Lynn MX national amateur races, roughly two-thirds of competitors were riding KTM dirt bikes in the Mini and Supermini classes.
 A lightweight frame, compact engine, and world-class KTM design and build.
 Also available with bigger 19/16″ wheels.